Eddie Rosario Player Props: Braves vs. Diamondbacks

-Eddie Rosario -- with a slugging percentage of .647 in his past 10 games, including three home runs -- will be in action for the Atlanta Braves versus the Arizona Diamondbacks, with Ryne Nelson on the mound, on June 3 at 10:10 PM ET.
+The Atlanta Braves, including Eddie Rosario and his .618 slugging percentage over his past 10 games, take on starter Zac Gallen and the Arizona Diamondbacks at Chase Field, Sunday at 4:10 PM ET.

-He mashed two homers in his previous appearance (going 3-for-4) in his most recent appearance against the Diamondbacks.
+He strung together two hits (going 2-for-4 with a triple and an RBI) in his last appearance against the Diamondbacks.

 Eddie Rosario Game Info & Props vs. the Diamondbacks